 How to remove dried blood stains

 - Laundry products: Use a laundry detergent that contains hydrogen peroxide, such as Clorox formulas to remove the stain.
-Hydrogen peroxide is a powerful chemical that oxidises blood stains, leaving your fabric stain-free!
+Hydrogen peroxide oxidises blood stains, leaving your fabric stain-free!

 Specialist stain remover for blood stains